dret/webconcepts/concepts/jwt-confirmation-method/jwe.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/jwt-confirmation-method/jwe"
 title:         "JWT Confirmation Method: jwe"
+concept-name:  JWT Confirmation Method
+concept-value: jwe
 description: "When the key held by the presenter is a symmetric key, the \"jwe\" member is an encrypted JSON Web Key encrypted to a key known to the recipient using the JWE Compact Serialization containing the symmetric key."
 ---